in-toto/specification/in-toto-spec.md

   materials or products of this step.
 * **DISALLOW**: indicates that artifacts matched by the pattern are not allowed as materials or products of this step.
-* **REQUIRE**: indicates that a pattern must appear as a material or product of this step.
+* **REQUIRE**: indicates that the specified artifact must appear as a material or product of this step.
 * **CREATE**: indicates that products matched by the pattern must not appear as materials of this step.
 * **DELETE**: indicates that materials matched by the pattern must not appear